sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 | F = |MS_b| / |MS_w|

-At a very general level, the intuition behind the *F* statistic is straightforward.
+At a very general level, the intuition behind the *F*-statistic is straightforward.
 Bigger values of *F* means that the between-groups variation is large relative to the within-groups variation.
 As a consequence, the larger the value of *F* the more